School Logo

 • Prayers are said in the classroom.

-• Pupil participation is most important: children contribute, organising their own collective worship in the classroom, appropriate to their age, once a week.
+• Pupil participation is most important: children contribute, organising their own collective worship in the classroom, appropriate to their age, regularly.

 • There are many opportunities for children to write and lead prayers in class and school assemblies.

-• Hymns are an important part of the prayer life of the school, and the children have a large repertoire of religious songs that can be used within the classroom, assemblies or at Mass.
-A weekly hymn practice is timetabled for the whole school.
-The wonderful Mrs Graham, a musician and parishioner, leads the music in preparation for Mass.
+• Hymns are an important part of the prayer life of the school, and a weekly hymn practice is timetabled for the whole school.

 Resources

-Each class has its own prayer area and table displaying religious artefacts, books, children’s prayers, candles and a crucifix, etc.
+Each class has its own prayer area displaying religious artefacts, books, children’s prayers, candles and a crucifix, etc.

 Class teachers use the diocesan prayer & liturgy planner to support children when leading acts of worship: Gather, Listen, Respond and Go Forth.